KohPoll/pkg-updater/README.md

 # pkg-updater
 This package is suitable for update checking of cli tools.
-It will check the version in background process, and notify the users when update.
+It will check the version in background process, and notify the users when update is available.

 ## Usage
 Install the module with: `npm install pkg-updater --save`.